Return of Premium Life Insurance

 - Unlike other savings vehicles, such as 401(k)s or a bank account, the money you receive from a return of premium policy does not earn compounding interest.

-- If you die during the term period, your family will receive the value of the policy, not its value plus a return of premium.
-In this case, having a traditional term life insurance policy is cheaper for you.
+- If you die during the term period, your family will receive the value of the policy — not its value plus a return of premium.
+In this scenario, having a traditional term life insurance policy is cheaper for you and your beneficiaries.

 - Herbert, M. (2020, October 29).
 Money Matters: Return of premium life insurance policies.
 Retrieved from https://www.wmur.com/article/money-matters-return-of-premium-life-insurance-policies/34523276